infinite-table/infinite-react/www/content/docs/learn/master-detail/custom-row-detail-content.page.md

 ---
-title: Master Detail with custom row detail contents
+title: Master Detail with Custom Row Detail Contents
 description: Learn how to use master-detail to customise your row detail contents
 ---